-FRIB is an important project for American science and the State.
-It not only will keep MSU on the cutting edge of nuclear science, but will also ensure the training of the nuclear scientists of tomorrow while bolstering the economies of mid-Michigan and the entire State.
+FRIB is a critical project for American science and the State.
+It not only will keep MSU on the cutting edge of nuclear science but will also ensure the training of the nuclear scientists of tomorrow while bolstering the economies of mid-Michigan and the entire State.
 FRIB will cost \$730 million to design and build.
 In FY14, the State made a commitment to bond and service the community cost share of \$94.5 million.
-Construction began in 2012 and will be completed by 2022.
-It is projected to create hundreds of jobs in mid-Michigan while bringing in more than \$4.4 billion of economic activity to Michigan in the next 20 years.
+Construction began in 2014 and will be completed by 2022, with current forecasts anticipating early completion in 2021.
+It is projected to create hundreds of jobs in mid-Michigan while bringing in more than \$1 billion of economic activity to Michigan in the next 10 years.
 MSU looks forward to continuing its partnership with the State of Michigan to assure the successful completion of this project.